reposense/RepoSense/docs/user_guide.md

 ## Dashboard

-The dashboard is written in HTML and Javascript as static pages - readable by majority of web browsers, and easily deploy-able in most hosting platforms (such as [GitHub Pages](https://pages.github.com/)).
+The `Dashboard` is written in HTML and Javascript as static pages - readable by majority of web browsers, and easily deploy-able in most hosting platforms (such as [GitHub Pages](https://pages.github.com/)).
 Below is an example of how the Dashboard looks like:

 ![dashboard](images/dashboard.png)